armory/docs/content/en/cd-as-a-service/setup/gh-action.md

 When the action runs, Armory CD-as-a-Service starts your deployment, and it progresses to the first weight you set.
 After completing the first step, what Armory CD-as-a-Service does next depends on the steps you defined in your deployment file.
 Armory CD-as-a-Service either waits a set amount of time or until you provide a manual approval.

-You can monitor the progress through the CLI or the Status UI by using the deployment ID.
-The GitHub Action provides both the deployment ID and a URL to the Status UI page for the deployment.
+You can monitor the progress by using the Deployments UI.
+The GitHub Action provides both the deployment ID and a URL to the Deployments UI page for the deployment.

-To see the deployment ID and the Status UI link, perform the following steps:
+To see the deployment ID and the Deployments UI link, perform the following steps:

 1. In your repo, go to the **Actions** tab.
 2. Select the workflow run that corresponds to the deployment.